Niftyz-Platform/documentation/docs/api/mint-nfts.md

 The endpoint will return a `payment` attribute, if needed, otherwise it will be ready to be prepared.
 An `uuid` attribute will be returned too and it's mandatory to be saved somewhere in your system, because it's needed to proceed with preparing procedure.

+**Please note:** If you're an enterprise account you also must provide a `signature` that proves your request.
+Message needed to be signed is made by: `Request minting of NFT_TITLE`.

 # Check payment

 This endpoint it's needed to check the payment, if a payment is required to proceed.
 You can just call it after you or your customer ended with the Stripe procedure.